Skip to main content

 Check to see if you are prequalified

 Not all card issuers offer online prequalification, but many do.
 You may be able to fill out a simple form found on the card issuer's website.
 These forms will often ask you to provide basic personal information such as name, address and last four digits of your Social Security number.
-Once the information is entered, you may be shown credit cards offers from the issuer.
+Once the information is entered, you may be shown credit card offers from the issuer.

 At Chase, we offer this option.
 You can check what offers are available to you by clicking here, for card offers.